morris-frank/uva-rl-reproducibility/docs/index.md

 ## Results
 We test our hypothesis in three different enviroments, the CartPole, the Acrobot and PacMan.

+The results did not show a clear advantage of using full-gradient over semi-gradient.
+While the computation of the full-gradient is only $O(1)$ more expensive it did not outperform semi-gradient.
+This might be due two reasons.
+First being the time spend training on each environment.
+Most games only reach the final reward after many steps.
+To avoid infinite episodes a maximum has been set to terminate such episodes.
+This leads to that the agent has little episodes where he reaches the final reward and eventually does not learn how to play the game.
+The solution to this is to increment the number of episodes, in the case of CartPole and Acrobot $100$ and $30$ for PacMan.
+The second and more theoretical reason is, that by using Q-learning we already use a self-referential bootstraping approach.
+Thus taking the full-gradient on the "real" Targed is still estiamtion biased as is the semi-gradient.
+This concludes that both methods use a very similar approach what explains the similarity in our results.

 ### Cart Pole
 <video autoplay loop controls>
     <source src="cartpole.mp4" type="video/mp4">